angelwing888/AP-Comp-Sci-Study-Guide/README.md

 Baudot code: A binary code invented by Emilie Baudot in 1870 that uses crosses and dots to encode 2^5 or 32 characters.

+Big Data: Big data referst to data that is collected by companies.
+Companies collect a lot of data and therefore it is known as big data.

 Binary code: Code represented with the two symbols of 1 and 0

 Bits: The foundation for digital computing (1s and 0s) - short for binary digits